 HDAC inhibitor drugs block enzymes, called HDAC enzymes, in the cancer growth pathway.
-One example is tucidinostat, which is currently in phase III testing for advanced hormone receptor-positive breast cancer.
-Tucidinostat has shown promising
+One example is tucidinostat.
+It’s currently in phase 3 testing for advanced hormone receptor-positive breast cancer.

 Vaccines can be used to help the immune system fight off cancer cells.
 A cancer vaccine contains specific molecules often present on tumor cells that can help the immune system better recognize and destroy cancer cells.

-In one small study, a HER2-targeted therapeutic cancer vaccine demonstrated clinical benefit in people with metastatic HER2-positive cancers.
+According to early data presented at a cancer conference in 2018, a HER2-targeted therapeutic cancer vaccine demonstrated clinical benefit in people with metastatic HER2-positive cancers.

-The Mayo Clinic is also studying an anti-cancer vaccine that targets HER2-positive breast cancer.
+The Mayo Clinic is also studying an anticancer vaccine that targets HER2-positive breast cancer.
 The vaccine is intended to be used in combination with trastuzumab following surgery.

-There are hundreds of clinical trials currently being conducted in breast cancer.
+There are hundreds of clinical trials currently being conducted for breast cancer.
 Many of these trials are evaluating combination therapies of several already approved treatments.

-Treatment for breast cancer depends on the stage of the cancer, as well as several factors like age, genetic mutation status, and medical history.
+Treatment for breast cancer depends on the stage of the cancer and several other factors, like age, genetic mutation status, and medical history.

 - surgery to remove the cancerous cells in your breast (lumpectomy) or to remove the entire breast (mastectomy)

-- radiation, which uses high energy X-ray beams to stop the spread of the cancer
+- radiation, which uses high-energy X-ray beams to stop the spread of the cancer

-- oral hormone treatments, such as tamoxifen
+- oral hormone treatments, such as tamoxifen and aromatase inhibitors

 - other HER2-targeted therapies, such as pertuzumab (Perjeta), neratinib (Nerlynx), or ado-trastuzumab emtansine (Kadcyla)